FullQuack/QuackRedux/README.md

 ### Backend Routes

-- [X] marked routes currently have frontend connections,  - [] routes are setup in mongo/express, available to be hooked up with the client.
+- [X] marked routes currently have frontend connections,  - [ ] routes are setup in mongo/express, ready to be hooked up to the client.

 *Note*: There is a proxy specified in <code>client/package.json</code> which allows you to skip the **localhost:5000** url prefix when making client-based http calls.